Notice to Industry 2: Biosecurity requirements for aircraft operations personnel - imported horses

 - present their footwear for inspection.
 If there is visible dirt on footwear it must be cleaned and disinfected; and

-Category C – includes those personnel with duties not related to horses or contacting biosecurity risk material and/or are directly supervised by a department officer.
+Category C – includes those personnel with duties outside the vicinity of horses and are not in contact with BRM/or are directly supervised by a department officer.

-- scissor lift operators, ramp drivers, on board cargo handlers who only touch the outside of the animal transport containers;
+- scissor lift operators, ramp drivers, on board cargo handlers who only touch the outside of the horse air-stalls;

 - Australian Border Force officers, flight crew, MDL operator and main panel operators;

-- tug drivers in the corral but remaining on the tug, supervised by department staff and not contacting any part of the corral;
+- tug drivers in the controlled area but remaining on the tug, supervised by department staff and not contacting any part of the controlled area;

 - lower deck loader operators, lower deck drivers and refuelling officers.

 Category C personnel must: